Rust is quickly cementing itself as the language of choice for writing

 is a replacement for cat

-that has support for syntax
+that has support

-set a colour theme that better suited my terminal's colours with:
+and set a colour theme that better suited my terminal's colours with:

 Lastly, if bat